Are you cutting the cord and hoping to get the best bang for your buck with TV streaming services?

 And for many sports fans, the $35 subscription from Sling TV won’t be enough.
 YouTube TV and fuboTV offer a superior menu of sports channels at $65 per month.

-Streamers who want access to regional sports networks like Bally Sports South (formerly Fox Sports South) are limited to just DIRECTV STREAM’s $85 monthly package in order to receive those channels.
+Streamers who want access to regional sports networks like Bally Sports South (formerly Fox Sports South) are limited to DIRECTV STREAM’s $85 monthly package to receive those channels.
 We have some cost-saving advice for streamers looking for access to ballgames here.

 If news and sports mean very little to you, the $25 per month subscription from Philo offers a great value for some mainstream channels.